illume/pygame4000/docs/python_best_practices.rst

 python best practices
 =====================

+Every project is somewhat different.
+Every reason to code is different.

+Therefore best practices should be different.
+You won't do things the same way hacking up a weekend game for fun as you would grinding away in a cubicle implementing an aircraft safety system.

 There's a lot of information out there about python.
 Lots of tools to choose between.

-This guide aims to point you in the right direction.
+This guide aims to point you in the right direction on a few topics.

 Testing